Christine Hà: 2013–present: Four Senses, Masterchef Vietnam and guest appearances

 In 2018, Hà opened a Vietnamese gastropub in Bravery Chef Hall in Houston, Texas named "The Blind Goat".
 The name is a combination of her disability and her Vietnamese zodiac sign.
 The Blind Goat received three stars from the Houston Chronicle and was named a semi-finalist for Best New Restaurant in America by the James Beard Foundation in 2020.
-In the same Bravery Chef Hall, she and her husband John Suh opened a Korean restaurant called "The Sighted Pig Test Kitchen", which is a combination of her husbands zodiac sign.
+In the same Bravery Chef Hall, she and her husband John Suh opened a Korean restaurant called "The Sighted Pig Test Kitchen", which is a reference to her husband's Vietnamese zodiac sign.
 The menu is centered around authentic Vietnamese dishes, specifically drawing inspiration from Nhau cuisine.
-Beginning June 2018, Ha began working on her memoir and second cookbook.
+Beginning June 2018, Hà began working on her memoir and second cookbook.